Nyiuu/rtindex/README.md

 ## Reproducing the results

+- Clone the project from `https://gitlab.rlp.net/juhenneb/rtindex`
+- `cd` to the root directory of the project
 - Run `start-design-experiments.sh` to run all design experiments.
 The results will be copied to the `results` directory.
 - Run `start-comparison-experiments.sh` to run all comparison experiments.
 The results will be copied to the `results` directory.
 - Run `plot.sh` to create all plots from the paper (in the corresponding subdirectories of the `results` directory).